How to Get Plastic Bathtub White Again (5 Easy Methods)

 2. Can I use bleach to whiten a plastic bathtub?

-Bleach can work, but it may damage or dull plastic if used too often.
+In implementing how to clean plastic bathtub effectively, bleach can work well, but it may damage or dull the plastic if used too often.
 Safer alternatives like vinegar, baking soda, or hydrogen peroxide are recommended for whitening a plastic bathtub without harming the surface.

 3. How often should I deep clean a plastic bathtub?